 - Talerdo can travel Planeta Absurdo by violating time-space laws and travel long distances with only one step because he has No Sense of Direction.

 - Sequential Art: A scientific impossiblity is achieved when Gadgeteer Genius Scarlet makes a perpetual motion engine out of a

-- VG Cats shows Aeris aborting Leo from time.
-That's not what qualifies for this, however.
-What qualifies for this is that he recovered from it.
+- VG Cats shows Aeris aborting Leo from time but that's not what qualifies for this What qualifies for this is that he recovered from it.

 - Legend Of The Hunter: Gwydian routinely accomplishes the impossible by demonstrating flagrant disregard for In-Universe laws of reality.

 - Mountain Time: There was even a time when Helen Hunt killed more people than live on Earth, and they all came back to life by the next strip.

 - L's Empire: It was stressed that the Master Stars can not change the angle they are viewed from and are unaffected by shading or photoshop effects, even remaining the same during art shifts.
 In his very first appearance, Dark Star manages to not only fade them into the page, but make them glow and turn them.